-The CLA-40/A Compressor/Limiter, is perhaps the most versatile audio processing device to be found on the market today.
-Combrising the functions of Limiting, Compression, Expansion and Automatic Gain Control, the CLA-40/A fills a variety of requirements, formerly accomplished by several different devices.
+\$445.00 The CLA-40/A Compressor/Limiter, is perhaps the most versatile audio processing device to be found on the market today.
+Combining the functions of Limiting, Compression, Expansion and Automatic Gain Control, the CLA-40/A fills a variety of requirements, formerly accompliable db ys everal different devices.
+Competible with either AM or FM broadcast application,

 Compatible with either AM or FM broadcast application, it can be used in either mode of operation, simply by switch selection.
-For stereo application, two CLA-40/A Amplifiers are strapped together and checked out as a stereo device
+For stereo application, two CLA-40/A Amplifiers are strapped together and checked out as a stereo device.